-It’s not the most charismatic of engines, the 2.9-litre, twin-turbo V6 installed between the RS5 Sportback’s swollen front arches.
-Many will argue that its 444bhp and 442lb ft of torque mean it is found wanting against rivals from Italy and its home country, and in respects they would be correct.
+It’s not the most charismatic of engines, despite Porsche having a hand in its development, but the 2.9-litre, twin-turbo V6 installed between the RS5 Sportback’s swollen front arches (15mm wider) suits the nature of the car.
+Many will argue that its 444bhp and 442lb ft of torque mean it is found wanting against rivals from Italy and its home country, and in some respects they would be correct.

-No matter the engine driving mode selected via Audi Dynamic Select system, it never feels or sounds like a true thoroughbred.
-It lacks the fury and thunder of AMG’s V8s, the solid punch of BMW M’s straight-six and the snap and crackle of Alfa’s Ferrari-lite V6.
-A 0-62mph time of 3.9 seconds suggests it’s no slouch in this RS5 but it’s slow to rev and only really comes alive when the rev counter lights up like a Christmas tree ahead of an upshift.
+No matter the engine driving mode selected via Audi Dynamic Select or the new RS button on the steering wheel, it never feels or sounds like a true thoroughbred.
+The throttle response can be sharpened up by selecting Dynamic mode, but the moment of hesitation when you ask the turbos to spool up is still longer than you expect it to be and certainly off the pace compared to its six-cylinder rivals.
+It lacks the fury and thunder of AMG’s V8s, the solid punch of BMW M’s straight-six, and the snap and crackle of Alfa’s Ferrari-lite V6.
+A 0-62mph time of 3.9sec suggests it’s no slouch (hand over an additional £1500 and Audi will raise the top speed from 155mph to 174mph), but it’s slow to rev and only really comes alive when the rev counter lights up like a Christmas tree ahead of an upshift.

-Talking of gear changes, the eight-speed S-Tronic gearbox is well matched to the engine’s power and torque delivery with shifts improving noticeably the more aggression you dial in via the driving mode controls.
-Sadly the gearshift paddles are too small, feel cheap and discourage you from changing gear manually.
-Though, that’s nothing new among cars with similar setups .
+Talking of gearchanges, the eight-speed S-tronic gearbox is well matched to the engine’s power and torque delivery, with shifts improving noticeably the more aggression you dial it up via the driving modes.
+Sadly the gearshift paddles are still too small, and while they now feel much better than on the original they still don’t entice you to change gear manually.
+Although, this is nothing new among cars with similar set-ups

-Unlike its rivals, the RS5 features four-wheel drive, Audi Sport’s quattro version rather than the simpler Haldex system.
-It will send more torque to the rear axle rather than the front, but there’s no option to switch to rear-wheel drive and drift for the cameras.
+Unlike its rivals (until the new M3/4 arrives), the RS5 features four-wheel drive, and Audi Sport’s quattro version at that, rather than the simpler Haldex system.
+It will send more torque to the rear axle than the front, but there’s no option to switch to rear-wheel drive and drift for the cameras.

-Ceramic brakes are an option, 21-inch wheels and tyres are standard and Audi’s Drive Select allows you to modulate engine, gearbox and differential settings, while the damper control allows you to switch between different interpretations of stiffness.
+Ceramic brakes are optional and Audi’s Drive Select allows you to modulate engine, gearbox and differential settings, while the damper control gives you the option to switch between different interpretations of stiffness.

 What’s it like to drive?

 Approach the RS5 as a Giulia Quadrifoglio rival and you’ll be sorely disappointed.
-Not only does its engine lack the punch, panache and performance of the Alfa’s but the RS5 clearly hasn’t had the same attention to detail applied to its chassis that the Italian has.
-The steering lacks sharpness, although in today’s world of hyper alert racks it’s refreshing to have a set-up that’s more considered and linear in its action.
-It certainly helps the RS5 flow through an apex.
+Not only does its engine lack the punch, panache and performance of the Alfa’s, but the RS5 clearly hasn’t had the same attention to detail applied to its chassis that the Italian has.
+The steering lacks sharpness, although in today’s world of hyper-alert racks it’s refreshing to have a set-up that’s more considered and linear in its action.
+It certainly helps the RS5 flow along a road.

-Then there is the chassis, which feels a little heavy footed and one-dimensional.
-Its body is neatly controlled but there is little flowing back to you as you pick your line.
-The chassis is competent rather than chatty and confidence inspiring, which doesn’t help mask the RS5’s portly 1720kg kerb weight – a figure that can ask just a little too much of the brakes if you find yourself on a road with more hairpins than fourth gear sweepers.
+Then there is the chassis, which feels a little heavy-footed and one-dimensional.
+Its body is neatly controlled but there is little flowing back to you as you pick your line and commit.
+The chassis is competent rather than chatty and confidence inspiring, which doesn’t help mask the RS5’s portly 1720kg kerb weight – a figure that can ask just a little too much of the brakes if you find yourself on a road with more hairpins than fourth-gear sweepers.

-A bit of damp squib then?
-Compared to the aforementioned rivals yes, but consider the RS5 Sportback as a junior GT car rather than a junior supercar and it comes into its own.
+A bit of a damp squib then?
+Compared to the aforementioned rivals, yes, but consider the RS5 Sportback as a junior GT car rather than a junior supersaloon and it comes into its own.

-Knock you approach back to 80 per cent, lighten your grip on its leash and settle into a rhythm that asks less of the chassis, allows the engine to deliver in its preferred mid-range operating window and the whole car strikes up a rapport with you and begins to come into its own.
+Knock your approach back to 80 per cent, lighten your grip on its leash and settle into a rhythm that asks less of the chassis and allows the engine to deliver in its preferred mid-range operating window and the whole car strikes up a rapport with you.

 Price and rivals